 When Should Ultrasound be Avoided?

 Like all medical equipment, when used by highly trained professionals such as your physiotherapist, therapeutic ultrasound is very unlikely to cause any adverse effects.
-Please consult your physiotherapist for their expert opinion on the best use of therapeutic ultrasound and your injury.
+Please consult your physiotherapist for their professional opinion on the best use of therapeutic ultrasound and your injury.